Pictured cutting the ribbon is Licking County Health Commissioner and MHA Board member Joe Ebel

 NEWARK – Kelli Hopkins knows when some people hear the word clinic, they might envision an impersonal space or a hectic setting.

-The public health nurse is hoping that the Licking County Health Department’s new clinic — with its brightly colored walls and comfortable waiting room — will change people’s minds
+The public health nurse is hoping that the Licking County Health Department’s new clinic — with its brightly colored walls and comfortable waiting room — will change people’s minds.
+Offering a wide range of medical care, from general to testing and even a few cosmetic procedures like anti-aging skin fillers among others, the aim is to become a popular and commonly used resource for the county’s inhabitants.

 “This reminds me of going into a doctor’s office,” Hopkins said.
 “We are really happy to be in this space now.”